webdriverio/webdriverio/docs/BoilerplateProjects.md

 ### [DaleNguyen/WebdriverIOv4-Cucumber-TypeScript](https://github.com/dalenguyen/WebdriverIOv4-Cucumber-TypeScript)

-This repository shows an example of how to combine WebdriverIO (v4), Cucumber and TypeScript in order to create a robust BDD test cases.
+This repository shows an example of how to combine WebdriverIO (v4), Cucumber and TypeScript in order to write robust BDD test cases.

 - Framework: Cucumber v5
 - Features: